cardano-scaling/CIPs/CIP-0164/README.md

 The `endorser_block_hash` identifies the header that announces the EB instead of identifying the EB's hash directly.
-This ensures the voters validated the EB against the same ledger state that it extends when certfied on chain; recall that multiple RB headers could announce the same EB.
+This ensures the voters validated the EB against the same ledger state that it extends when certified on chain; recall that multiple RB headers could announce the same EB.

 A [CDDL for votes and certificates](#votes-certificates-cddl) is available in